-- 3.1 To apply to use the Scheme, a customer must send to CEDR a completed application form, which can be submitted by post or online.
+- 3.1 To apply to use the Scheme a customer must send to CEDR a completed application form, which can be submitted by post or online.
 Application forms are available from CEDR and on the Scheme website at www.cedr.com/consumer.
-If a customer requires any special assistance with their application they can contact CEDR and reasonable adjustments will be made in line with the CEDR reasonable adjustments policy, which can also be found on the CEDR website. - 3.2 On the application form, the customer must request at least one of the following remedies from the company: - An apology; - A product or service; - Something to be done about a bill or bills; - Some practical action to be taken; - A payment which must total no more than £50,000.00 (including VAT).
-This sum includes any claims for compensation, refunds, credits and/or waivers.
+If a customer requires any special assistance with their application they can contact CEDR and reasonable adjustments will be made in line with the CEDR reasonable adjustments policy, which can be found on the CEDR website. - 3.2 On the application form, the customer must request at least one of the following remedies from the company: - 3.2.1 An apology; - 3.2.2 A product or service; - 3.2.3 Something to be done about a bill or bills; - 3.2.4 Some practical action to be taken; - 3.2.5 A payment which must total no more than 25% of the purchase price of the new home, subject to a maximum award of £50,000.00 (including VAT).
+This sum includes any claims for compensation, refunds, credits and/or waivers; - 3.2.6 A payment which must total no more than £1,000.00 (including VAT) for any distress and/or inconvenience that the customer has suffered as a result of the matters complained of; - 3.2.7 Referral of the company to the Disciplinary and Sanctions Panel of the Consumer Code for New Homes Limited.